RSS FEED

 dotnetVal.get_value() --> System.Reflection.Pointer

-We could work with that in compiled code but then there're already better ways by using the special pointer argument naming that was introduced to make interop with MCG easier.
-In MAXScript, there's (by design) no reasonably simple way of getting the underlying value of the returned System.Reflection.Pointer.
+In MAXScript, there's no reasonably simple way of getting the underlying value of the returned System.Reflection.Pointer.
 But there's another feature introduced with MCG, and that's the MaxPlus types mirroring native max types.
-Now we can easily wrap and unwrap it again:
+With those, we can easily wrap and unwrap it again:

 ((dotNetClass "Autodesk.Max.MaxPlus.Mesh")._CreateWrapper mesh).GetUnwrappedPtr()